hellpig/collatz/BOINC_test/README.md

 bin/start
 ```

-As the project runs, check the files in the sample\_results folder (use grep).
+As the project runs, carefully check the files in the sample\_results folder (use grep).
 If there is 128-bit integer overflow, this could be a number that disproves the Collatz conjecture!
 Much more likely, it is a very rare instance of the number getting too large before it finds its way to lower than where it started.
 You can use my collatzTestOverflow.py file to check numbers that overflow.
 My C code carefully checks if overflow will happen, then prints whenever overflow will occur so that you know to run this script.

 If the CPU-only code never completes, you may have found an infinite cycle that disproves the Collatz conjecture!
 Further analysis would be required if this occurs.
+You should carefully search for this!
 To find these, you may need to go to the "awesome\_ops" webpage, then go to Results, then you can search for in-progress tasks sorted by send-time.

 It is very important that tasks are not skipped, so find the oldest not-yet-returned workunit (as described above), then make sure all tasks have successfully returned between the last time you checked up to the oldest not-yet-returned workunit.
-Not wanting to skip tasks is why I require validation (due to things like most people not having ECC memory).
+Not wanting to skip tasks is why I also require that tasks validate against another computer (due to things like most people not having ECC memory).

 To remove old tasks from the database server, run db\_purge...
 [https://boinc.berkeley.edu/trac/wiki/DbPurge](https://boinc.berkeley.edu/trac/wiki/DbPurge)
 ```
-./bin/db_purge --min_age_days 7 --one_pass
+bin/db_purge --min_age_days 7 --one_pass
 ```
+or, better yet, run it as a daemon.

 More info about the database...
 [https://boinc.berkeley.edu/trac/wiki/DataBase](https://boinc.berkeley.edu/trac/wiki/DataBase)
 [https://boinc.berkeley.edu/trac/wiki/MysqlConfig](https://boinc.berkeley.edu/trac/wiki/MysqlConfig)